Home: bestmedicalaid.co.za

 Knowing what a medical aid does not cover is as important as understanding its benefits.

-Plans can exclude pre-existing conditions, while others impose limits on payments for specific treatments.
+Plans can exclude pre-existing conditions, or impose limits on payments for specific treatments.

-Ensure you understand these exclusions and limits, before joining to a plan.
+Ensure you understand these exclusions and limits, before joining a plan.

 If you are already pregnant, the scheme will exclude your pregnancy for a year - but will cover your child from birth.